Modern Slavery Disclosure Statement

 Modern slavery is a crime resulting in an abhorrent abuse of human rights.
 The Modern Slavery Act is intended to address the offences of slavery, servitude and forced or compulsory labour and human trafficking.

 Toymaster Ltd is a buying group for independent toy retailers.
-Toymaster Ltd has a central office in Northampton in the UK where 18 people are employed, centrally negotiating trading terms, processing invoices, payments and helping in marketing activity which more than 250 independently owned and operated toy shops in the United Kingdom, Republic of Ireland and Malta can benefit from.
+Toymaster Ltd has a central office in Northampton in the UK where 18 people are employed, centrally negotiating trading terms, processing invoices, payments and helping in marketing activity which more than 250 independently owned and operated toy shops in the United Kingdom, Republic of Ireland, Gibraltar and Malta can benefit from.

 Toymaster Ltd Suppliers source the products from around the world.